-How To Make A Good Impression For Your College Interview
+How to Make a Good Impression During Your College Interview

 Getting ready for any interview can be nerve-wracking, but with practice your child can ace the experience.
-If they’re nervous, have them meet an adult friend or relative at a coffee shop and practice their answers.
+If they’re nervous, have them meet with an adult friend or relative and practice their answers.

 The goal is not to memorize answers and sound robotic, but to simply have talking points.
 It’s fine if your student takes notes with them.
 Being prepared and genuine is all that’s needed.

 Eating a good breakfast and getting a good night’s sleep will put them in a positive state of mind before their interview.